Cisco is bringing individual and team insights to Webex video calls

 “Even though there are three people sitting in a conference room, we’ll actually break the stream into three separate boxes and show it to you, and our hardware will actually do that,” he said.

-Jeetu has overseen the acquisition of three companies since joining Cisco last summer.
-Before that he served as chief product officer at Box.
+Patel has overseen the acquisition of three companies since joining Cisco last summer, after serving as chief product officer at Box.
 Last month, Cisco closed its acquisition of IMImobile for $730 million in part to beef up its AI capabilities.
 Last summer, Cisco announced plans to acquire BabbleLabs, an AI startup focused on filtering audio so that the sound of someone doing dishes nearby, a lawnmower, or loud background noise can be reduced or eliminated.
-Earlier this year, Cisco acquired Slido, a startup that makes engagement features for video calls like word clouds or upvoting questions.
-Doing so can allow a meeting to take the structure of a town hall with transparency around the top questions for employees within an organization since everyone can see the questions that are being posted.
+And earlier this year, Cisco acquired Slido, a startup that makes engagement features for video calls like word clouds or upvoting questions.
+Such features can allow a meeting to take the structure of a town hall, with transparency around the top questions for employees within an organization since everyone can see the questions that are being posted.

 “Engagement should not be measured based on having a judgment on someone saying, ‘I’m judging that you look sad, and therefore I’m going to do certain things … at that point in time in my mind, you could cross a boundary where there’s more bad that can come out of that than good,” he said.